 - Preheat the oven to 200℃ (180℃ fan)/400°F/gas mark 6.
 Place the sausages on a baking tray and bake for 20 – 25 minutes, turning once or until golden and cooked through.
 Do not prick the sausages with a fork or all the lovely meat juices will run out and the sausages will be dry.

-- Meanwhile, heat 25g (1oz) butter and 2 tbsp oil in a small frying pan and add 2 large sliced onions.
+- Meanwhile, heat 25g (1oz) butter and 2 tablespoon oil in a small frying pan and add 2 large sliced onions.

 - Fry over a low heat for 10 to 15 minutes until soft and just beginning to turn golden.
 Add 2 chopped garlic cloves and fry for another minute or two

-- Stir in 1 tbsp light muscovado sugar, 2 tbsp balsamic vinegar and cook for 1 to 2 minutes.
+- Stir in 1 tablespoon light muscovado sugar, 2 tablespoon balsamic vinegar and cook for 1 to 2 minutes.
 Stirring frequently to prevent the mixture from burning on the bottom of the pan.

 - Serve the sausages in the hot dog rolls, topped with the onions.